Seeking Consensus on Subspaces in Federated Principal Component Analysis: Numerical Experiments

 \item[(1)] $n = 1000 + 1000j$ for $j = 1, 2, 3, 4$, while $m = 128000$, $p = 20$, and $\xi = 1.01$;

 \item[(2)] $m = 128000 + 32000j$ for $j = 1, 2, 3, 4$, while $n = 2000$, $p = 10$, and $\xi = 1.01$;

-\item[(3)] $p = 10 + 10j$ for $j = 1, 2, 3, 4$, while $n = 1000$, $m = 128000$, and $\xi = 1.01$;
+\item[(3)] $p = 10j$ for $j = 1, 2, 3, 4$, while $n = 1000$, $m = 128000$, and $\xi = 1.01$;

-\item[(4)] $\xi =1+ 10^{-1 - j/2}$ for $j = 1, 2, 3, 4$, while $n = 1000$, $m = 256000$, and $p = 10$.
+\item[(4)] $\xi =1+ 10^{-(1 + j)/2}$ for $j = 1, 2, 3, 4$, while $n = 1000$, $m = 256000$, and $p = 10$.

-\end{enumerate} The numerical results for the above four test scenarios are depicted in \cref{fig:synthetic}, with two quantities, wall-clock time in seconds and number of iterations taken, recorded on a logarithmic scale for every experiment.
-The average scaled KKT violation and relative error of every experiment are tabulated in \cref{tb:test_synthetic}.
-It should be evident from these numerical results that DAPS clearly outperforms SLRPGN which in turn always outperforms D-PCA, in terms of both wall-clock time and iteration number.
-In particular, we observe from \cref{subfig:bar_xi_time} that the advantage of DAPS is more pronounced on problems that are harder to solve (with slower decay in singular values).
-In some cases, the number of iterations required by DAPS is about one order of magnitude smaller than that by SLRPGN, and two order of magnitude smaller than that by D-PCA (noting that the maximum number of iterations is capped at 20,000).
+\end{enumerate} The numerical results for the above four test scenarios are depicted in Figure \ref{fig:synthetic}, with two quantities, wall-clock time in seconds and number of iterations taken recorded for every experiment.
+The average scaled KKT violation and relative error of every experiment are tabulated in Table \ref{tb:test_synthetic}.
+It should be evident from these numerical results that FAPS clearly outperforms {SSI and LocalPower in terms of iteration numbers.}

 It is worth emphasizing that since these three algorithms incur more or less the same amount of communication overhead per iteration, the total amount of information exchanged is roughly proportional to the numbers of iterations.
-Hence, the rapid convergence of DAPS (in terms of iteration number) translates into not only computational but also communicational efficiency.
-On the other hand, we caution that the advantage of DAPS may not always be as large as shown in our experiments when some parameter values go beyond the tested ranges .
+Hence, the rapid convergence of FAPS (in terms of iteration number) translates into not only computational but also communicational efficiency.
+On the other hand, we caution that the advantage of FAPS may not always be as large as shown in our experiments when some parameter values go beyond the tested ranges .